 Although very rare, obstetric-gynecologic infections with two species of Clostridia bacteria (Clostridium sordellii and Clostridium perfringens) have resulted in a toxic shock-like syndrome with a high fatality rate.
 Cases of fatal pelvic clostridial infections have followed miscarriages, full-term deliveries, stillbirths, abortions, and cervical procedures.
 Between 2003 and 2009, 8 deaths occurred in the U.S. after medical abortion.
 Although no causal relationship has been established between the abortion medications and the development of clostridial infection, concerns over the deaths prompted changes in the way medical abortion is provided including in some places use of routine antibiotics.
 The occurrence of these infections continues to fuel misinformation spread by anti-abortion activists.

-In partnership with the University of Washington, the Centers for Disease Control and Prevention (CDC), Vanderbilt University, and RM Alden Research Laboratory, Gynuity Health Projects conducted work to help fill the information gap on C. sordellii and C. perfringens, medical abortion, and antibiotic use.
+In partnership with the University of Washington, the Centers for Disease Control and Prevention (CDC), Vanderbilt University, and RM Alden Research Laboratory, Gynuity Health Projects conducted a body of work to help fill the information gap on C. sordellii and C. perfringens, medical abortion, and antibiotic use.
 Some of our key findings include:

 Natural fluctuations in hormones during the menstrual cycle result in a thickened vaginal epithelium in the follicular phase that thins during the progesterone-dominant luteal phase.
 The thinner epithelium is a less effective barrier and could possibly render the reproductive tract more vulnerable to pathogens.
 In a randomized controlled trial in the US, Gynuity Health Projects investigated the delivery of an estrogen gel to the vaginal mucosa as a means of thickening the vaginal epithelium to enhance natural protections against pathogens and maintenance of beneficial vaginal flora.
 In a world that still has no effective, widely available woman-controlled means of preventing STIs, including HIV, this innovative approach may contribute to efforts that enable women to protect their reproductive health.